 When making decisions about admissions, the Admissions Committee strongly considers an applicant’s personal attributes and values.
 Your 500-700 word Statement of Purpose is an opportunity for you to present personal information that is not included in your resume, transcripts, or other application materials.
-We do not have a particular prompt or requirements for the Statement of Purpose — it is up to you to decide what information to share with us.
-We also use Statements of Purpose to evaluate writing ability so we recommend that you carefully check your grammar and spelling.
+We do not have a particular prompt or requirement for the Statement of Purpose — it is up to you to decide what information to share with us.
+We also use the Statements of Purpose to evaluate writing ability, so we recommend that you carefully check your grammar and spelling.

 Note: While the online application asks for a 500-word statement, MSFS accepts statements of up to 700 words.

 Letters of Recommendation